-One of the things that started me on this journey of formally becoming a Life Coach was when I did some couples therapy with a former partner back in 2009.
+One of the things that started me on this journey of formally becoming a Life Coach was when I did some couples therapy with a former partner.
 I knew what I was looking for in terms of improvement (lol) in our relationship so I went looking for a particular kind of therapist.

-"Good communication" is that thing that is so often touted as the most important thing in a romantic relationship and our efforts were feeling very far from good.
+"Good communication" is that thing that is so often touted as the most important thing in a relationship and our efforts were feeling very far from good.
 As often happens in my life, just the right information found me at this time and I'm not even quite sure where it came from.
-But I heard about Imago Therapy and realized that the book Getting The Love You Want was somewhat familiar to me.
-At its core, Imago Therapy is about learning to have a dialogue with another person where you really listen, or are listened too.
-Where you get to make sure that you really heard what was said, or that the other person really heard what you said.
-And where in the end there is true shared understanding.
+I had heard about Imago therapy and at its core it's is about learning to have a dialogue with another person where you really listen, or are listened too.
+Where you get to make sure that you really heard what was said, or that the other person really heard what you said, and where in the end, true shared understanding is created.
 That's exactly what I was looking for.

 It didn't "save" my relationship, and yet it did at the same time.
-It opened up the space for us to be honest about what each of us wanted and to get clear that those things just were not compatible.
-But it saved our relationship.
-We were going to a bad place, and this got us to a better one where we regained a whole lot of kindness and respect for one another and we remain very good friends.
+We were going to a bad place, and this got us to a better one where we regained a whole lot of understanding, kindness and respect for one another and we remain very good friends.
 I'm constantly grateful for that.

 Fast forward 4 years and when I was doing my life coach training the things I learned from Imago therapy kept coming up.
 And then when I started working with people, perhaps the most common issue that kept arising was the troubles in relationships.
 I thought I could be of so much more service if I worked with couples directly.
 I just wasn't sure how to go about that, but the idea kept on poking me in the ribs.